• Instagram

 • Share

-• Larger text Less text
+• Larger text Smaller text

-Give job-seeking students a reasonable opportunity to complete their studies and apply for a job at the same time.
+Give job-seeking students a reasonable opportunity to complete their studies and at the same time look for a job.
 Higher education must be encouraged.
-Therefore, we want to see that the unemployment insurance fund is modernized in such a way that those who have completed post-secondary studies will have the chance to apply for a job for a few months and with a basic allowance for which they have obtained training, writes TCO together with SFS in UNT.
+Therefore, we want to see the unemployment insurance fund modernized in such a way that those who have completed post-secondary studies will have the chance to apply for a job for which they have been trained for a few months and with a basic allowance, writes TCO together with SFS in UNT.

-Therese Svanström, Chairman of TCO
+Therese Svanström, Chair of TCO

-Linn Svärd, vice chairman of SFS
+Linn Svärd, Vice President of SFS

 Linn Sword